kurema/BookViewerApp3/PrivacyPolicy.md

 * [GitHub](https://docs.github.com/site-policy/privacy-policies/github-privacy-statement).

-## If you enable the features, BookViewer 3 by send data to:
+## If you enable the features, BookViewer 3 send data to:
 ### Providers of filters for AdBlocker
 AdBlocker is disabled by default.
 If you enable it and download the filters, BookViewer 3 shares data to the providers of each filters.
 Please refer to the privacy policy of each filters.
 We provide links to project page and licenses of some of the filters, but we do not guarantee that they are all up to date.
 It is also possible that the filter download source has been changed to an unintended operator.